idaholab/moose/framework/doc/content/source/mfem/bcs/MFEMBoundaryCondition.md

 ## Overview

-`MFEMBoundaryCondition` represent boundary conditions applied to the MFEM problem, applied on the user-provided list of boundaries.
+`MFEMBoundaryCondition` represents boundary conditions applied to the MFEM problem, applied on the user-provided list of boundaries.

-Similar to `MFEMKernel`, the boundary condition is applied to the weak form equation that is labelled according to the test variable name returned from `getTestVariableName()`.
+Similar to `MFEMKernel`, the boundary condition is applied to the weak form equation that is labeled according to the test variable name returned from `getTestVariableName()`.

 `MFEMBoundaryCondition` objects come in two varieties, depending on which child class they inherit
 from: